EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 }
 ```

-As TCP client connection logic is not thread-safe (`ConnectAsync` method), other operations are thread-safe.
+The TCP client connection logic is not thread-safe (`ConnectAsync` method), however the other operations are thread-safe.
 Because of that, you have to ensure that you won't have a race condition.
 You also should consider handling `Closed` events to manage reconnection if it is closed.

-TCP client supports built-in reconnections; however, you need to be careful about setting the connections options properly.
+The TCP client supports built-in reconnections; however, you need to be careful about setting the connections options properly.
 Wrongly defined settings can cause a flood of reconnections, increasing the chance for failure.
 For instance, additional retries may worsen if the reason was a high load on the database.

 Sample code with reconnections could look like this: